 We never recommend using products laden with synthetic and potentially harmful ingredients - but especially not on children under a year old!

 Fortunately, there are a variety of natural remedies for cradle cap in infants that are much safer alternatives.

 To start with, this Skin Soothing Organic Manuka Honey Cream contains only 6 all natural ingredients, making it gentle enough for babies.

 Plus, unlike other creams, this oil-based balm is effective without any burning or stinging.
 In fact, your little one’s sensitive skin will adore its buttery texture!

 The blend of Manuka honey and beeswax make this soothing cream a nourishing treatment for inflamed or dry skin and its anti-inflammatory properties make it ideal for treating cradle cap.

 Does your baby suffer from cradle cap?
-Let us know your favourite natural treatments on our Facebook page!
+Let us know your favorite natural treatments on our Facebook page!